0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/intro-proving-sys.md

 ![Figure: Input state and batch, output new state and proof](../../../img/zkEVM/prover-input-batch-output-new.png)

-The initial step to producing a proof involves creation of an **execution matrix**, which is a matrix that records all intermediate computations constituting a larger computation.
+The initial step to produce a proof involves creation of an **execution matrix**, which is a matrix that records all intermediate computations constituting a larger computation.
 Such a matrix is also called an **execution trace**.

 This larger computation can be thought of as the _state transition function_, while the smaller intermediate computations are like the zkEVM instructions or opcodes.